-Hoosiers for Affordable Healthcare is committed to advancing much-needed healthcare reforms in Indiana.
+Hoosiers for Affordable Healthcare is committed to reducing non-profit hospital prices in Indiana.

-Did you know that Indiana’s healthcare rates are higher than most national averages?
-In fact, Hoosiers pay two times as much for hospital care as neighboring states like Michigan.
+Did you know that Indiana’s non-profit hospital prices are between the 4th and 7th highest in the United States?
+In fact, Hoosiers pay twice as much for hospital care as neighboring states like Michigan.

 Allan B. Hubbard, Chairman